silvenon/css-customs/readme.md

 If you didn't get enough, [here's a more complex example][advanced-example] of how you might use css-customs-loader to make your codebase more DRY without compromising CSS authoring experience.

+## Flexibility

+If you know that wepback loaders are executed from right to left and that postcss-preset-env strips away experimental features by default, you might be wondering how css-customs-loader is able to export customs so late in the execution phase, when the CSS file is already processed.

+It does this by retrieving the contents of the module right before being processed with postcss-loader.
+This also means that if you happen to be combining postcss-loader with e.g. sass-loader, css-customs-loader will apply sass-loader before parsing it!

+Plugins specified in your PostCSS configuration are also ordered.
+If you happen to use a plugin like [postcss-brand-colors][] _before_ postcss-preset-env to set a custom property to a brand color, you can count on css-customs-loader to apply that plugin before exporting customs!

+In summary, if you have a complicated set up of webpack loaders and PostCSS plugins, as long as you put them in the correct order you can expect css-customs-loader to behave the way you want.

 [postcss-preset-env]: https://preset-env.cssdb.org/
 [postcss-loader]: https://github.com/postcss/postcss-loader
 [importFrom]: https://github.com/csstools/postcss-preset-env#importfrom